RaphaelYun/1800_BBY16/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Tina.
 I'm excited about this project because it's fun.

-*Hi my name is Nhi.
+* Hi my name is Nhi.
 I'm excited about this project because it's cool
+* Raphael was here!

 ## Technologies
 Technologies used for this project:
 * HTML, CSS